 - You must repost your work study positions each academic year

 - A department or office must have a position posted for two weeks at the beginning of each semester before hiring an IWS student- this includes any continuing students you will rehire.

-- If you are rehiring a continuing student, you must submit new personnel forms each academic year
+- If you are rehiring a continuing student, you must create a new job requisition in Workday each academic year

-- You must submit student employment hiring forms on or before the first day of employment
+- You must complete the hire process in Workday on or before the first day of employment

 Supervisors may post on-campus positions on CCA's new job board.